wonderbird/TestProcessWrapper/README.md

 On any computer with the [.NET Core SDK](https://dotnet.microsoft.com/download) run the following commands from the folder containing the `kata-rabbitmq.sln` file in order to build, test and run the application:

-To build the project and run the acceptance tests
+### Build the Project and Run the Acceptance Tests

 ```sh
 dotnet build
 dotnet test
 ```

-To run the application in a production environment
+### Run the Application in a Production Environment

 ```sh
 docker-compose build
 docker-compose up
 ```

-To run the application and RabbitMQ on your development PC
+### Run the Application and RabbitMQ on Your Development PC

 ```sh
 docker-compose rabbit up -d